Dainerx/SkulptVittascience/README.md

 [![Build Status](https://travis-ci.org/trinketapp/skulpt.png)](https://travis-ci.org/trinketapp/skulpt)

+## Skulpt Vittascience

+Skulpt Vittascience is a fork from [Skulpt Trinket](https://github.com/trinketapp/skulpt).
+We are building custom modules that are fulfilling our users' needs on our [e-learning platform](https://en.vittascience.com/).

 ## Origins

 Skulpt is the brainchild of Scott Graham.
 See [Skulpt.org](http://skulpt.org) for some early demos of skulpt in action.